 ARTICLE VI: STANDING COMMITTEES GOVERNANCE AND RESPONSIBILITIES

 Sec.
-1 Decisions of the standing committees shall be reported to the Faculty at the next scheduled Department meeting, respecting University and College policies on personnel matters
+1 Decisions of the standing committees shall be reported to the Faculty at the next scheduled Department meeting, respecting University and College policies on personnel matters.

 Sec.
-2 Decisions and recommendations by the RTP committee are final and not subject to review by regular full-time Department members
+2 Decisions and recommendations by the RTP committee are final and not subject to review by regular full-time Department members.

 Sec.
 3 The Curriculum Committee and the Search Committee are urged to request input, comments, feedback and suggestions from Faculty whenever major decisions are scheduled to take place;